Teething issues in e-way bills, say transporters

 Transporters have highlighted their issues in an official meeting with the state GST commissioner earlier this month.
 “Many times, truck brokers tend to load more material from different consignors in a bigger vehicle to increase their revenues.
 In such cases, if the broker has not informed us (transporter) about the material being clubbed in one truck, our vehicle get intercepted.
 All of this gets wrongly interpreted as tax evasion on the part of consignors or transporter, which in fact, is a genuine error,” the transporter added.

 While the transporter is required to update details in the e-way bill each time they change the vehicle from any part of the country, the process takes several days, they complain.
 “We are bearing the brunt of even the smallest ‘clerical errors’.
 A truck driver does not essentially have the knowledge of updating the bill.
 As multiple trucks leave in the night time, it is difficult to expect someone to be available on the computer so that they can update the vehicle number.
-While the government has assured to be working on these errors, we are facing trouble each passing day,” Malkit Singh, president of Bombay Goods and Transport Association said.
+While the government has assured to be working on these errors, we are facing trouble each passing day,” Malkit Singh, chairman core committee, of All India Motor Transport Congress.

 Transporters said that they are trying to meet manufacturers and traders to understand their issues as well with the system.”Our members do not undertake transportation without invoice or e-way bill.
 However, the process involves investment of a lot of time on updating the paper work which is very difficult in transport business.
 We equally face the brunt from customers who deduct our freight cost for any lapse en route,” a senior transporter added.